kobiso/Computer-Vision-Leaderboard/index.md

 - To update any value on the existing model

 please leave your suggestion in [the issue page of this repository](https://github.com/kobiso/CNN-models-comparison/issues).

-To keep on track of this page, please star and watch [this repository.](https://github.com/kobiso/CNN-models-comparison)

 ## Author
 Byung Soo Ko / kobiso62@gmail.com